 And: Defines additional conditions of the test

 A language above is called Gherkin and it implements the principles of Business readable domain specific language(BRDSL).
-Domain specific language gives you the ability to describe your application behavior without getting into details of implementation.
+Domain-specific language gives you the ability to describe your application behavior without getting into details of implementation.
 What does that mean?
 If we go back to our tutorial in TDD we saw that we wrote test code before writing any application code.
-In a way we described what is the expected behavior of our application in terms of tests.
-On TDD those tests were pure Java tests, in your case those might be a C++ or C# tests.
+In a way, we described what is the expected behavior of our application in terms of tests.
+On TDD those tests were pure Java tests, in your case, those might be a C++ or C# tests.
 But the basic idea is that those are core technical tests.

 If we now come back to BDD/BRDSL we will see that we are able to describe tests in a more readable format.
-In the above test it’s quite clear and evident, just by reading, what test would do.
-At the same time of being a test it also documents the behavior of application.
+In the above test, it's quite clear and evident, just by reading, what test would do.
+At the same time of being a test it also documents the behavior of an application.
 This is the true power of BDD/BRDSL and it will become the power of cucumber eventually because cucumber works on the same principles.

 Steps to install the Natural Eclipse Editor for Gherkin